The Sense of Wonder Summer Day Camp 2018

 Arm of Sea Theater will also do one of their own amazing, unique and expressive performances tba on Friday, July 20th, 6 pm at Owen Park in Vineyard Haven.

-July 23-27: Mask making with Eric Bornstein and Cartooning and Caricatures:
+July 23-27: Mask making with Eric Bornstein and Comic Books and Cartooning:

 http://www.behindthemask.org: The children will have the opportunity to create a large mask and costume of a well-known luminary or hero from the past or present or someone from their own imagination and write a short script about them to perform on Friday at noon. (by choice) Visionary Masks: Art for Social Change: Join Fulbright Scholar and award-winning mask maker Eric Bornstein as we build and bring to life masks of visionary world leaders, heroes or someone or creature from our imagination.
 Mask making allows us to embody diverse characters, regardless of age, gender, ethnicity, or nationality.
 The campers will get to create the scenery, props and music for this excellent production.
 We will also weave in some conversations about the very effective movement currently going on this Spring inspired and led by young people to bring safety to schools and public spaces.

-Cartooning and Caricatures: We have a very accomplished visual artist joining us this week who specializes in cartooning and caricatures.
-He will do a workshop with the campers and they will be able to learn the basic skills of cartooning and caricature drawing (by choice).
+Comic Books and Cartooning: We have a very accomplished visual artist joining us this week, Dan Cooney, who specializes in Comic Books and Cartooning.
+He will do a workshop with the campers and they will be able to learn the basic skills of drawing cartoons and comic characters. (by choice).

-Eric Bornstein and Margaret Moody will perform the Chinese culture-themed program, “Monkey King Makes Mischief in Heaven” on Thursday July 26th, 6:00 pm at The Vineyard Haven Public Library.
+Eric Bornstein and Margaret Moody will perform the Chinese culture-themed program, “Monkey King Makes Mischief in Heaven” on Wednesday July 25th 3:30 pm at the Vineyard Haven Public Library.

 There will be an Art Show, Performance and Speakers on Friday at noon.